-Around the world, businesses big and small struggle with how to encourage their employees who smoke to give up the harmful habit.
+Around the world, businesses big and small struggle with how to encourage their employees who smoke to give up smoking.
 Not only is smoking bad for an employee’s health, but it causes them to take more breaks than their non-smoking colleagues.
-Smokers are of course also more likely to get sick and have other health complications that could slow them down, prevent them from working, and lead to big costs for the company’s health plan.
+Smokers are of course also more likely to get sick and have other health complications that could slow them down, prevent them from working and lead to substantial costs for the company’s health plan.

 Earlier this year in the U.S., a select number of CVS pharmacies, which has thousands of locations across the country, participated in a research study that gave employees financial incentives to quit smoking.
 One group of employees selected by the researchers was asked to pay a $150 deposit at the beginning of the cessation program.
 If they successfully completed the program, the $150 would be returned to them in addition to a $650 bonus.
 Think of how much e-liquid and vaping supplies that kind of cash could buy.